-Following our recent discussions, I look forward to working closely with you as the High Representative of the Union for Foreign Policy and Security Policy/Vice-President of the European Commission.
-In this Mission Letter, I set out what we agreed earlier this week concerning your role as a Member of the Commission as well as specific goals for our mandate.
+Following our recent discussions, I would like you to be the Commissioner for Research, Science and Innovation.
+In this Mission Letter, I set out what I expect from you as a Member of the Commission as well as specific goals for which you will be responsible for reaching during our mandate.